sofa-framework/doc/plugins/usual-plugins/sofasphfluid/spatialgridpointmodel.md

 <!-- generate_doc -->
 # SpatialGridPointModel

-Collision model which represents a set of points, spatially grouped using a SpatialGridContainer
+Collision model which represents a set of points, spatially grouped using a SpatialGridContainer.

 __Target__: SofaSphFluid